Content

 The researchers of the review found that the average length of a stretched flaccid penis among 21 studies was 5.11 inches.
 The average among 10 studies where researchers took measurements of erect penises was 5.36 inches.
 Stretched length is generally considered equivalent to erect penis length and is easier to measure in a research setting.

 The researchers concluded that the average penis size is likely between 5.1 and 5.5 inches.
-In accounting for volunteer bias (you’d probably be more willing to volunteer if you feel good about your penis size, that is), they note the actual average likely at the lower end of the range.
+In accounting for volunteer bias (you’d probably be more willing to volunteer if you feel good about your penis size, that is), they note the actual average is likely at the lower end of the range.

-Another big analysis published in the World Journal of Men’s Health in 2023 examined 75 studies conducted over 79 years, involving more than 55,000 men total.
+Another major analysis published in the World Journal of Men’s Health in 2023 examined 75 studies conducted over 79 years, involving more than 55,000 men total.
 Researchers found the average erect penis length to be 5.5 inches.
 Based on these results, they concluded that the typical penis length falls around 5.5 inches.

 In a 2021 study using data from 800 men in Argentina, researchers estimated penis size percentiles.